UrbanizationValentineCase/UrbanizationValentineCase/README.md

    -Usually quiet at first.

-✦   HUGE LOOKOUT3D & GROXMC LOVER (once again, I will explain.
+✦   HUGE LOOKOUT3D & GROXMC LOVER (Once again, I will explain.
 I don't accept/support anything Lookout did.
-IF it turns out to be true. )
+IF it turns out to be true.)

 ✦  If we have met before I don't mind cuddling.
 If I disappear It's probably because of my job.